 How Risky Is Ventricular Fibrillation?

-Ventricular Fibrillation most of the time ends with cardiac arrest or heart failure.
+Most of the time, ventricular fibrillation ends with cardiac arrest or heart failure.
 When the heart two-chamber stop working correctly, the patient has breathing problems, irregular heart rhythm, and decreased blood pressure.
 VFiv access some issues like,

 - Transient Dizziness